 By Surbhi JainJun 8 2022Reviewed by Susha Cheriyedath, M.Sc.

-In an article recently published in the journal Biomaterials, researchers discussed the development of hydrogel microcapsules containing modified microbes for long-term protein drug synthesis and release.
+In an article recently published in the open-access journal Energies, researchers discussed the estimation of energy consumption for electric buses using a physical and data-driven fusion model.

 About the Study